TreasureProject/treasure-docs/partnerships/partnership-integrations/smolverse/smol-brains-faq.md

 ## How do I transfer my Smol Brain to another wallet?

-Go to `#📁┃resources` and then go to the Smol Brain contract and find `safeTransferFrom` with 3 fields. (labeled as #9)
+You can transfer your Smol Brain to another wallet from the [Treasure Marketplace](https://marketplace.treasure.lol/) by navigating to your Smol Brain's details page and clicking the `Transfer` icon on the right of the details page.

-You can also do this directly from the Treasure Marketplace by navigating to your own token details page by clicking on the name of the NFT, and you'll see a little transfer icon on the very right of the details page.
+Alternatively, if you're comfortable interacting directly with the Smol Brains contract, you can to go to the [Smol Brains contract](https://arbiscan.io/address/0x6325439389e0797ab35752b4f43a14c004f22a9c#writeContract) and use the `safeTransferFrom` function (labeled as #9).

 ## How can I get a higher resolution of my Smol Brain if I’ve already staked?